minprog/programming-v/50 Quizzes/10 Quiz 1/30 Practice Questions.md

 Floating point arithmetic behaves exactly like normal arithmetic on real numbers

-*A:* FALSE.
-Floating point provides only an approximation to real numbers.

 #### 1.2

 On all inputs, a bisection search will run faster than a linear search.

-*A:* FALSE.
-It has a higher asymptotic complexity, but there can be inputs on which it will run more slowly.
-Consider, for example, searching for an element that happens to the first element of the list.

 ### 2